trabian/titanium-backbone/README.md

 ### Current status

-This project is in very early stages of extraction from a [production mobile application](http://itunes.apple.com/us/app/sf-fire-credit-union-mobile/id492113880?mt=8), but the ideas and patterns extracted have worked very well within this large app.
+This project is in very early stages of extraction from a production [mobile banking application](http://itunes.apple.com/us/app/sf-fire-credit-union-mobile/id492113880?mt=8), but the ideas and patterns extracted have worked very well within this large app.
 We're taking the time to refactor as we extract so it should